 At the end of the season, I pack everything up by organizing like items and colors together.
 I carefully wrap all of my fragile ornaments and box them together.

-Another example on how I organize my Christmas items is to put everything I use on my mantle that year in one box, and label it mantle.
+Another example of how I organize my Christmas items is to put everything I use on my mantle that year in one box and label it mantle.

 Since I like to mix things up.
 I like to take pictures of each room once it is decorated for Christmas.
 This is super helpful!
 It makes it easy for me to see what I have done in past years.
 I can see what I like and what I want to change for next year.

 In my great room I use a combination of mixed metals.

 After looking at pictures from last year, I decided to redo my coffee table in my Great room, and the mantle above my fireplace.

 I found these beautiful florals and grouped them together on a tray.

 In this photo, I used the ribbon on the left on the tree this year and coupled it with this new ribbon I purchased on the right.
 Last year I used the ribbon on the left in my garland on the stairs, but this year I left the garland with a more natural appearance.

 The tree in my Great Room pictured below is similar to last year, with a few little tweaks.